-Since scaffold towers have been known to be inherently unstable, they can only be set up to a certain height.
-With this kind of risk involved, the scaffold inspections have to be regularly carried out to ensure the safety of all who are working with the towers.
-Risks like falling from heights, breaking of the boards, and scaffolds overturning are inevitable when you are working with a basic scaffold structure.
+Since mobile scaffold towers have been known to be inherently unstable, they can only be set up to a certain height.
+With this kind of risk involved, scaffold inspections have to be regularly carried out to ensure the safety of all who are working with the towers.
+Risks like falling from heights, breaking of the boards, and scaffolds overturning are inevitable when you are working on a scaffold tower.

 Safety precautions when using scaffold towers